natacasey/Customer_Churn_Prediction_with_Python/README.md

 ## Project Description
 The goal of the project was to create a model whose recall of the positive class is high enough to allow for the successful churn prediction of at least 2/3 of the customers whose personal data is used by businesses.
 The evaluation of 5 classification models showed that the Neural Network Classifier was the best candidate to perform the task well.
-The reasons for churning were examined by performing exploratory data analysis.
+The possible reasons for churning were examined by performing exploratory data analysis.
 The recommendations for improving the customer relationship and user retention were made.
 The analysis was not specific to any individual company.
 The data used - [Pew Reasearch Center American Trends Panel Wave 49](https://www.pewresearch.org/internet/dataset/american-trends-panel-wave-49/)

 ## Development